 In today’s ‘fake news’ culture, consumers are having more and more trouble identifying who or what to trust.
-This year, we observed an 11% decline in trust globally, with 29% of people admitting they don’t trust consumer brands.
+This year, we observed an 11% decline in trust globally, with only 71% of people admitting they trust consumer brands.

 The trust deficit we’re observing is encouraging people to rely on recommendations from their peers more than ever before, and open review platforms are fast becoming one of the most popular and reliable tools for consumers to consult as part of their decision-making journey.

 Social Proof might be a concept as old as marketing itself, but the lack of trust in institutions has significantly enhanced the effectiveness of social proof as we know it today.
 Any comments about you, your business or your product are considered ‘social proof’.
 The very presence of social proof such as reviews, should, by definition, make a business more trustworthy, as today’s consumers trust other consumers more than they trust businesses themselves.
 But not all social proof is equal: the way it is shared or managed by businesses can have a serious impact on the level of trust consumers put into it.